HONR 370 Seminar spring 2019:

 - “Switched at Birth” (2011-2017).
 Fictional TV show about two teens switched at birth, one of whom is deaf and part of the Deaf community.

 - If you want to do your media analysis about another form of media, e.g. news coverage, advertising, comics, photography, please make an appointment with me so we can discuss how you will proceed.
+I am working of a news analysis project about media coverage of the drinking straw ban, which affects disabled people who need straws when they are in restaurants.
+Let me know if you want to work on this project.

 Books to use in final media analysis paper: